To not send a follow-up letter is actually an opportunity missed. True, a letter (doesn’t matter how great) will not win you a job contract.

 Thank you for your professional approach in the interview.

-From all interviews I went to, the one with you was conducted in the most professional manner.
+From all interviews I went to during the last three weeks, the one with you was the one conducted in the most professional manner.

 Do not forget to ask about the final decision

-The same principle applies to the interviews, and to the follow up letters.
-Ask them to tell you their decision, and tell them how they should do it.
-You can even give them a deadline (a generous one of course :))
+The same principle applies to the interviews, and to the follow up letter.
+Ask the employer to tell you their decision, and instruct them on how they should do it.
+You can even give them a deadline (a generous one, of course :))

 Ending an email with a “looking forward to your quick response” is also a call to action statement.
 Quick is quick and response is response….
 No way they won’t understand the action you ask them to do.